 Staff told us there was an open culture within the practice and they were encouraged and confident to raise any issues at any time.
+The plan for the upcoming staff meeting was displayed in the staff room for staff to add issues to be discussed at the next staff.
 These would be discussed openly at staff meetings where relevant and it was evident that the practice worked as a team and dealt with any issue in a professional manner.
-Staff were aware of whom to raise any issue with and told us that the practice manager was approachable, would listen to their concerns and act appropriately.
+Staff were aware of whom to raise any issue with and told us that the practice administrator was approachable, would listen to their concerns and act appropriately.
 We were told that there was a no blame culture at the practice and that the delivery of high quality care was part of the practice's ethos.